Introduction to AngularJS Validation

 Output:

-Here we adding a new directive named mydirective1.
-It has some naming convection should be camel case, but when we try to call the directive it should be separated by ‘-‘.
-We are also returning an object to ngModel.
-Now we will make one function that takes argument according to requirement and here mCTRL1 is the ngModelCotroller.
+Here we are adding a new directive named mydirective1.
+The directive should follow the camel case naming convention.
+When calling the directive, it should be separated by a hyphen (‘-‘).
+Furthermore, an object is being returned to ngModel.
+Now we will make one function that takes argument according to requirement, and here mCTRL1 is the ngModelCotroller.
 Now test the input by providing some value wrong and right it will return true or false based on the value passed.

 Conclusion

-So AngularJS validation provides us client-side validation before submitting it to the back end.
+So AngularJS validation provides client-side validation before submitting it to the back end.
 So it reduces some backend calls to improve performance.
-Also, we can create custom validations as well by creating a directive in AngularJS and link them with the controller and provide logic in functions.
+Also, we can create custom validations by creating a directive in AngularJS, linking them with the controller, and providing logic in functions.

 Recommended Articles

 This is a guide to AngularJS Validation.
-Here we discuss the introduction and states of AngularJS validation along with different examples and code implementation.
+Here we discuss the introduction and states of AngularJS validation, examples, and code implementation.
 You may also look at the following articles to learn more –